candypay/brand-assets/README.md

 # CandyPay

-This repository contains the brand assets for CandyPay.
+This repository contains the brand assets of CandyPay.

 ## Assets